zuri-training/t_c_gen_team_72/README.md

 This is the **Terms Creator** cross platform app project repository handled by **Zuri-Training** and built by **Team 72** written with HTML5, CSS3/SCSS/Tailwind CSS, Bootstrap, Vanilla JavaScript and Python.
 <br />
 <br />
-This project uses the Django Framework and various 3rd party APIs.
+This project uses the Django Templating.<br />
+Our project name is termscreator, while our apps name is userauth.

 ## Project Description
 Terms Creator is a web application built to help individuals and businesses easily generate free policy documents that guide their websites, software applications and user information handling.